vishalbelsare/cointanalysis/README.md

 # 0.15
 ```

-This means that spread "-0.18 HYG + BKLN" has the mean 6.97 and standard deviation 0.15.
+This means that spread "-0.18 HYG + BKLN" has a mean 6.97 and a standard deviation of 0.15.

 In fact, the prices adjusted with these parameters clarifies the similarities of these ETFs: